I have a confession to make.

 I would plan my binges.
 I’d decide to myself that I had a stressful day, and I deserve something to help me feel better.
 So, I’d stock up on a huge bag of chips and a couple bags of candy.
 They would be gone by the end of the day.

 Afterwards, I felt miserable.
-I felt disgusting.
-I hated how I kept doing the same thing over and over, even though I swore the last time would seriously be the last.
+I felt disgusting and I hated how I kept doing the same thing over and over, even though I swore the last time would seriously be the last.
+I just wanted to stop binge eating once and for all.

 It never was.